organix/uFork/docs/tcp_dev.md

 # uFork TCP networking device

-uFork programs can use the TCP device to communicate over the network using TCP, a reliable binary stream protocol that is not secure.
+uFork programs can use the TCP device to communicate over the network using TCP, an insecure reliable binary stream protocol.

 The uFork interface is implemented as a [dynamic device](host_dev.md) with a [requestor](requestor.md) interface.